Quiet Living By The Bay

 A New Year Filled With Care, Connection, and Community

-Your involvement—whether by attending meetings, becoming a part of our committees, or simply staying informed—is essential to our success.
-Recently, we heard shared that although some couldn't attend meetings, the people enjoy every email, every newsletter, every communication we send.
+Your involvement—whether by attending meetings, listening and asking questions, or simply staying informed—is essential to our success.
+Recently, an owner shared that although she doesn’t attend meetings, she “reads every email, every newsletter, every communication we send.”

-Hearing that was a nice—a reminder that engagement varies for everyone.
-What matters is that each of us stays informed and connected in a way that works for us, as we continue moving forward together into a great 2024.
+Hearing that was inspiring—it reminded us that engagement varies for everyone.
+What matters is that each of us stays informed and connected in a way that works for us, so we can keep moving forward together.
+Here’s to a great 2026!

 Welcoming the Light